Do you love coffee?

 5. DIY Coffe Bar Ideas – Putting it All Together

 Allow your creativity to take the lead here.
 Remember that some things like milk and cream have to go into the refrigerator.

 It is YOUR coffee bar, so play around with the presentation and come up with something great.

 You can incorporate other kitchen coffee station ideas such as a wooden tray for condiments, a spice rack for a variety of powders and spices, and a vase of mild but fresh flowers.

-✅ Love canisters?
+✅ Need canisters for your kitchen?
 Have a look at these selection of country kitchen canister sets.